totalemail/blog/content/use-cases.md

 tags: ["Ideas", "Use Cases"]
 ---

 TotalEmail exists to help you identify if an email is malicious; here are some ideas to get you thinking about how you can use TotalEmail.
 If you have questions about any of the use-cases below, please <a href="mailto:info@totalemail.io">email us</a>.
+You can learn more about why TotalEmail exists [here](/what-hath-god-wrought/).

 #### Use-case 1: Train Spam Detection Systems